 Profile

 Bachelet has consistently identified prevention as her first priority for peace and security.
-She has called for the Secretary-General to be an active preventive diplomat who is present in the field and always willing to intervene before conflicts escalate.
+She has called for the Secretary-General to serve as an active preventive diplomat who is present in the field and always willing to intervene before conflicts escalate.
+She has argued that the UN's central prevention failure is not due to a lack of early warning tools, but lack of capacity to read and act on what the tools are indicating.

 Prevention is not limited to the peace and security pillar in Bachelet’s view.
 She has framed sustainable development as a conflict prevention tool, stating that failure to invest in development ultimately has a far greater cost.
 She has also committed to integrating women systematically into prevention and peacebuilding strategies, drawing on her experience as the first head of UN Women.
 She has stated that silence is not an option in cases of genocide or mass atrocity, and identified Article 99 of the Charter as a last-resort tool she would be prepared to use.

-Areas where Bachelet has offered fewer details in her campaign so far include the financing of prevention functions within the UN system, specific reform proposals to enhance prevention, frameworks for emerging threats such as cybersecurity and autonomous weapons and the structural role of civil society as prevention actors beyond consultation.
+Areas where Bachelet has offered less detail in her campaign so far include the financing of prevention functions within the UN system, specific reform proposals to enhance prevention, frameworks for emerging threats such as cybersecurity and autonomous weapons, and the structural role of civil society as prevention actors beyond consultation.

 -